dmx-systems/dmx-documentation/docs/user.rst

 --------------

 The fourth tab "View" allows you to view and edit the *configuration of types*.
-Thus, the tab is greyed out if the selected item is not a topic type or an association type but an individual topic or an association.
+Thus, the tab is grayed out if the selected item is not a topic type or an association type but an individual topic or an association.
 (Read more about the background of the data model in the section about MODELLING.
 What you can configure in this "View config" has nothing to do with editing the actual data model.
 These changes just have an impact on how items are rendered on your topic map: